-At June 30, 2023, the County reported the following aggregate amounts related to pensions and other postemployment benefits (OPEB) for all plans to which it contributes:
+At June 30, 2025, the County reported the following aggregate amounts related to pensions and other postemployment benefits (OPEB) for all plans to which it contributes:

-Statement of net position and statement of activities Governmental activities Business-type activities Total Net pension and OPEB asset \$ \$ \$ Net pension and OPEB liability Deferred outflows of resources related to pensions and OPEB Deferred inflows of resources related to pensions and OPEB Pension and OPEB expense The County's accrued payroll and employee benefits OPEB contribution amounts payable to all plans for other payables to the plans as of June 30, 2023, to he year ended Ju ne 30, 2023 .
-If the significant terms related to the payable, and a de County reported \$ of pension and OPEB of scription of what gave rise to the payable.
-Also, the funds related to all plans to which it contributes.
+Statement of net position and statement of activities Net pension and OPEB asset Net pension and OPEB liability Deferred outflows of resources related to pensions and OPEB Deferred inflows of resources related to pensions and OPEB Pension and OPEB expense Governmental activities \$ Business-type activities \$ Total \$ The County's accrued payroll and employee benefits OPEB contribution amounts payable to all plans for to other payables to the plans as of June 30, 2025, to significant terms related to the payable, and a description of pension and OPEB of funds related to all plans to which it contributes. he year ended Jur he County should scription of what ne 30, 2025 .
+If the I disclose the pay gave rise to the p County reported yable amount, payable.
+Also, the